-SmartFusion2 MPM consists of four states-stopped, starting, started, and stopping.
-Transitions between states are conditional on rail statuses or can be initiated through the MPM API functions (or I2C commands).
+SF MPM consists of four states - stopped, starting, started, and stopping.
+Transitions between states are conditional on Rail statuses or can be initiated via MPM API functions (or IC commands).
 These transitions can be logged.
-Figure 5-1 illustrates a state diagram of SmartFusion2 MPM.
+Figure 26 illustrates a state diagram of SF MPM.

-Figure 5-1 • MPM State Transition Diagram
+Figure 41 · MPM State Transition Diagram

-Output Trigger or Flag State Change
+Output Trigger/Flag State Change

-You may log low-to-high (0 to 1) or high-to-low (1 to 0) transitions on any configured output, which can in turn be configured as a combination of rail flags and corresponding digital input.
+Users may log low-to-high (0 to 1) or high-to-low (1 to 0) transitions on any configured output, which can in turn be configured as a combination of Rail flags and corresponding digital input.

-Figure 5-2 shows the GUI configuration for output or trigger logging.
+Figure 27 shows the GUI configuration for output/trigger logging.